 Your application respects the package/directory structure.

-If you're still having problems, please contact one of the Android mailing lists or IRC channels.
+If you're still having problems, please contact one of the Android community mailing lists or IRC channels.